explosion/prodigy-openai-recipes/README.md

 ### Example usage

 Suppose we want to know if a particular Reddit comment talks about a food recipe.
-We'll send the text to GPT-3 and provide a prompt that explains the predictions we want.
+We'll send the text to GPT-3 and provide a prompt that instructs the predictions we want.

 ```
 From the text below, determine wheter or not it contains a recipe.
 If it is a